-As mentioned in a previous section, the species was recorded twice (two individuals) in the study area during the observations in September 2020 and May 2021.
+As mentioned in the previous section, the species was recorded once (one individual) in the study area during the observations in October 2020.

-The main characteristics of the species, as well as the pressures and threats affecting it, have been reported in Section 5 (Species of Interest), in the relevant subsection where required.
+The main characteristics of the species, as well as the pressures and threats to it, have been reported in Chapter 5 (Species of Interest) in the appropriate subsection.

-Of all the threats that have been listed, the installation of the proposed WPP will not have a serious impact on the species.
-No increased concentrations of the species have been observed.
-Based on the above, and the fact that the species is directly associated with vegetation and soil and flies at relatively low altitudes, the significance of the impact on the species from the installation of the WPP is considered to be negligible.
+Of all the documented threats, the installation of the proposed WPP is not expected to have a significant impact on the species.
+No increased concentrations of the species have been observed (as noted above, the species has only been observed once during the observations).
+Based on the above, and the fact that the species is directly associated with vegetation and soil and flies at a relatively low altitude, the significance of the impact on the species from the installation of the WPP is negligible.

-It is not possible for the activity of the species to be presented using Kernal density algorithms (due to the single record).
+It is not possible to provide an indication of the activity of the species using kernel density algorithms (due to individual recording).

-Red-winged blackbird (Curruca cantillans)
+Eastern subalpine warbler (Curruca cantillans)